risingwavelabs/risingwave-py/README.md

 ```

 ### 2. Run RisingWave
-You can install RisingWave standlone on your laptop via:
+You can install RisingWave standalone on your laptop via:
 ```bash
 # Download and install RisingWave standalone
 curl -L https://risingwave.com/sh | sh